fablabbcn/smartcitizen-api/docs/mqtt.md

 * `device/sck/%s/info` used by a device to publish hardware related info periodically, mostly daily
 * `device/sck/%s/hello` used by a device to notify it is alive under an specific device-token
 * `device/sck/%s/readings` used by a device to publish one or multiple sensor readings
+* `device/sck/%s/readings/raw` used by a device to publish sensor readings in "raw" form
 * `device/inventory` used by a device to publish information during the factory test procedure